 9. Cross-Selling

-Cross-selling is similar to upselling, but rather than encouraging customers to spend more on an existing purchase, and it involves encouraging customers to make additional purchases on top of the one(s) already made.
+Cross-selling is similar to upselling, but rather than encouraging customers to spend more on an existing purchase, it involves encouraging customers to make additional purchases on top of the one(s) already made.

 10. Excellent Review Management

-What is Total Revenue Management?
+What Is Total Revenue Management?

 Hotel owners looking to achieve the best possible financial results must optimize their revenue channels, not just the sale of hotel rooms.
 This is where total revenue management comes in, with the core concepts of revenue management being applied to all relevant areas, including food, beverages, leisure, and conferencing.